Huy-GV/BlogApp/README.md

 - Moderators can hide blogs and comments, the final status of which will be decided by Administrators (either un-hidden or deleted)
 	- Posts deleted by Administrators will have their content changed to `Deleted by administrators` temporarily before being removed completely
 - Administrators can create and lift bans on offending users.
+	- Temporary bans will be automatically lifted by a background service.

 #### Different Image Stores
 - Images uploaded by the user can be stored in an AWS S3 Bucket or in the local file system